 Phone: (716) 652-7608

 The Marilla Historical Society is a non-profit organization devoted to the collection and preservation of artifacts relating to the history of the Town of Marilla.
-The Society maintains a Historical Museum which is located in the front of the Marilla Community Center.
-It also maintains the Cal Doucette Civil War Library, the Roloff House at 1739 West Avenue and the Marilla Log Cabin at the same location.
+The Society maintains a Historical Display which is located in the front of the Marilla Community Center.
+It also maintains the Cal Doucette Civil War Library on the Roloff site, the Roloff House at 1739 West Avenue and the Marilla Log Cabin are at the same location.
 The Marilla Historical Society is also a proud sponsor of the Civil War Days Encampment at the Marilla Town Park, held since 2004.

 If you have any questions concerning the history of the Town of Marilla or its hamlets: Williston, Porterville, Puckerville, or Iron Bridge, please contact Hubert Kutter, Town Historian.
 Inquiries concerning the genealogy of former residents of Marilla are always welcome.

 General Membership Meetings are held in the Community Center at 7pm, on the 4th Monday of the Month.
 New members are always welcome.
 Membership dues are $10.00 per year ($7.00 per year for seniors 65 and over).
 Trustees Meetings are held as needed (as called upon by the President).